Trump’s claims of presidential immunity to be probed at U.S. Supreme Court on Thursday

 “Not every impeachment inquiry will result in the punishment that a President’s political opponents believe he deserves, but that is not a reason for prosecutors and the courts to go hunting for an alternative.”

-After voting to acquit Trump in the impeachment trial accusing Trump of inciting insurrection in 2021, Republican Senate Minority Leader Mitch McConnell explained his decision by saying impeachment was neither appropriate nor constitutional because by the time the House delivered the impeachment for trial in the Senate, Trump was no longer president.

-“We have a criminal justice system in this country.
-We have civil litigation.
-And former presidents are not immune from being held accountable by either one,” McConnell added at the time.

-The post Trump’s claims of presidential immunity to be probed at U.S. Supreme Court on Thursday appeared first on Nevada Current.
+The post Trump’s claims of presidential immunity to be probed at U.S. Supreme Court on Thursday appeared first on West Virginia Watch.